FebeianBELLO/Banks-porfolio-select-using-genetic-algorithm/README.md

 # Banks-portfolio-selection-using-genetic-algorithm
-This analysis is for usto able to see how Genetic algorithm can help us with more return in our investement and minize the risk to be taken.
+This analysis is to see how Genetic algorithm can help us with more return in our investement and minize the risk to be taken.

 ## Table of contents
 - 1.[project overview](#project-overview)